-- ▶ Electric charges exert forces on other charges. - ▶ Electric charges are conserved. - ▶ Charges, like all matter, move slower than light.
+- ▷ Electric charges affect, thus exert force on other charges. - ▷ Electric charges are conserved. - ▷ Charges, like all matter, move slower than light.

 From these three statements - the definition of charge, the conservation of charge, and the invariance of the speed of light - we can deduce every aspect of classical electrodynamics.
+An alternative summary would be: charges are conserved; their effects obey relativity.

 In particular, the Lagrangian of electrodynamics and Maxwell's field equations can be deduced from these three statements; they describe the way that charges produce any electric, magnetic or electromagnetic field.
 Also the Lorentz force can be deduced; it describes how the motion of massive charges and the motion of the electromagnetic field is related.